-Netdata comes with a notification system that supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.
-You can enable as many platforms as you want, and configure them to match your organization's needs with features like role-based notifications.
+The Netdata Agent has a notification system that supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.

 Enable Slack notifications

-To get Slack notifications working, you first need to add an incoming webhook to the channel of your choice.
+First, Add an incoming webhook in Slack for the channel where you want to see alarm notifications from Netdata.
 Click the green Add to Slack button, choose the channel, and click the Add Incoming WebHooks Integration button.

 On the following page, you'll receive a Webhook URL.
 That's what you'll need to configure Netdata, so keep it handy.